Our-Unique-Game/Ghost-Slayer/Formal-elements.md

 * Stun ghosts briefly but cannot defeat them.
 * Each room’s lights must be activated.
+* there is a totorial in the begining of the game that describe the game rules.

 ### 5. Resources

 * Health: Lost when attacked, partially recoverable through items.
 * Stun Power: Limited but gradually replenishes.
+* the player will have an inventory of his tools and items.

 ### 6. Conflicts